callable-cloud/S3toIDoc/README.md

 }
 ```

-Now you can upload a Idoc in JSON format into the bucket.
+Now you can upload an Idoc in JSON format into the bucket.

 The sample provided is a JSON which target the ```BUPAFS_FS_CREATE_FRM_DATA01/BUPA_FS_CREATE_FRM_DATA``` IDoc.